AIngleLab/AIngle-Wiki/README.md

 # The following example connects to sqlite database.
 In your case you should substitute the following line for your database.
 conn = sqlite3.connect('../data.db')

-# This is an example for PostgreSQL.
+# Example A: This is an example for PostgreSQL.
 #conn = psycopg2.connect(
 #    host="localhost",
 #    database="suppliers",